Ki-Hyun-Park/Curricular_Complexity_Project/README.md

 - As a group of 5 people, we:
    <p>
    - Conducted EDA and comparative analysis on 15 major curriculums in UCLA.
-These analyses use a variety of visualizations and provide in depth information on      degree requirements. <br/>
+These analyses use a variety of visualizations and provide indepth information on      degree requirements. <br/>

    - Used Excel and github repository to obtain the relevant data for 15 majors. <br/>